/uses

 The swiss army knife of MacOS automation.
 My Hammerspoon explorations started when trying to resize a window to 1080p on an ultrawide monitor to record videos, and it expanded from there.

-Finally, I have some utility bindings.
+I have many utility bindings.
 One stops my machine from sleeping, another wraps the currently selected text in a link tag and sets the URL to whatever's on my clipboard.
+A different one toggles screen mirroring.
 The last toggles my audio output to be my Airpods or my external speakers.
+Anything I used to go into system settings for is now managed with Hammerspoon.

 There's a lot more I could do with Hammerspoon, and I'm just getting started.